 Figure 7.
-Auto-Registration of ssLM Image Tiles with ir-translate and ir-grid-refine

-A thin 200-nm section was probed with anti-AGB IgGs after excitation of the rabbit retinal GC layer [60], visualized by silver-intensified immunogold detection [54], captured on a SyncroscanRT montaging system (182 nm/pixel), and aligned with Syncroscan software (A and C) and ir-translate/ir-grid-refine (B and D).
-At low magnification, both images appear perfect, but at near pixel level, many small defects emerge in the Syncroscan-aligned mosaic (arrows in [A and C]) that include 200-2,000-nm image shifts and image blurring (box).
+Auto-registration of ssLM image tiles with ir-translate and ir-grid-refine.
+A thin 200 nm section was probed with anti-AGB lgGs after excitation of the rabbit retinal GC layer [60], visualized by silver-intensified immunogold detection [54], captured on a SyncroscanRT montaging system (182 nm/pixel), and aligned with Syncroscan software (A,C) and ir-translate / ir-grid-refine (B,D).
+At low magnification, both images appear perfect, but at near pixel level, many small defects emerge in the Syncroscan-aligned mosaic (arrows in A,C) that include 200-2000 nm image shifts and image blurring (box).
 By using the raw image tiles and their metadata, ir-translate and ir-grid-refine create defect-free mosaics.
-While the image shifts shown in (A) are irrelevant (indeed invisible) for image display, they are highly corrupting in mathematically sensitive procedures such as clustering and multimodal alignments with ssTEM datasets.
-(A and B) are bright-field images (D) represents a lysosome of approximately 200 nm diameter.
+While the image shifts shown in A are irrelevant (indeed invisible) for image display, they are highly corrupting in mathematically sensitive procedures such as clustering and multimodal alignments with ssTEM datasets.
+Panels A and B are bright-field images and C and D are contrast-stretched Laplacian filtered images that enhance discontinuities and clearly show alignment defects.
+The circle in image D represents a lysosome of approximately 200 nm diameter.
 Its contrast is better preserved in the ir-translate and ir-grid-refine mosaic.
-Scale = 20 μm. doi:10.1371/journal.pbio.1000074.g007 for automatic mosaicking and volume assembly due to lack of metadata and the presence of many section defects (stain artifacts, folds, dirt, beam burns).
-Even so, the alignment is excellent and suggests that many legacy ssTEM datasets can be exploited.
+Scale = 20 μm.